 An earth station operator should consult with the FCC to confirm if its earth station is an Incumbent Earth Station.
 The FCC is expected to post a list of all Incumbent Earth Stations by late Summer 2020, with a period afterwards for comment.
 But, before that, an earth station operator can search in the FCC’s database (IBFS) or contact the FCC directly to determine if its earth station(s) are Incumbent Earth Stations.

 4. How can an Incumbent Earth Station operator determine if its Incumbent Earth Station is going to be part of Phase I?

-SES will indicate in its Transition Plan (to be submitted to the FCC on June 12th) which Incumbent Earth Stations accessing SES satellites will require Passband Filters in Phase I and Phase II.
+SES has indicated in its Transition Plan (submitted to the FCC on June 19, 2020) which Incumbent Earth Stations accessing SES satellites will require Passband Filters in Phase I and Phase II.

 5. What are the benefits of being an Incumbent Earth Station?

 - Cost reimbursement: The FCC allows for reasonable and actual costs to be reimbursed through the Relocation Reimbursement Clearinghouse for all Incumbent Earth Stations.